SachinMPC/MATLAB-MPC-Foundation-Course/README.md

 # MATLAB-MPC-Foundation-Course
-Foundation Course developed in MATLAB on Model Predictive Control..
+Foundation Course developed in MATLAB on Model Predictive Control

 *Created with MATLAB R2024a.

-Compatible with MATLAB R2024a and later releases.*..
+Compatible with MATLAB R2024a and later releases.*

  © Prof. Sachin Patwardhan ([Indian Institute of Technology, Bombay, Faculty of Chemical Engineering](https://www.che.iitb.ac.in/old/faculty/sachin-c-patwardhan))
 # Introduction
 Engineered systems, such as process plants, refineries, power plants, aircraft or automotive vehicles, consist of numerous interconnected units forming complex networks.
 From the viewpoint of control system design, a common feature of such systems is that they have multiple inputs that must be simultaneously manipulated to achieve desired output behavior, often while operating in uncertain environments, i.e. these are multiple-input, multiple-output (MIMO) systems.
 This course focuses on design, analysis and implementation of a widely used multi-variable optimal control approach referred to as Model Predictive Control (MPC) for optimal operation of MIMO dynamic systems.
 MPC uses an internal dynamic model for on-line forecasting  over a moving time window (horizon) and optimizes the inputs to be applied to the plant, in order to achieve the desired outputs.
 Major strengths of MPC are abilities to handle multi-variable Interactions  and  operating constraints in a systematic manner.
 Moreover, it is possible to simultaneously guarantee nominal performance and nominal stability under the ideal conditions.